 Here’s a snippet from the paper:

-A number of Yahoo! properties and business units use recommendation technology, or are planning or considering using recommendation technology, including Launch Music on Yahoo!, MusicMatch, Yahoo!
+Many Yahoo! properties and business units use recommendation technology, or are planning or considering using recommendation technology, including Launch Music on Yahoo!, MusicMatch, Yahoo!
 Movies, Yahoo!
 TV, Yahoo!
 Personals, Yahoo!
 Local, Yahoo!
 Autos, Yahoo!
 Search, targeted banner advertising, Overture sponsored search advertising, and Overture contextual advertising.
 A companywide effort to offer packaged recommendation technology to any interested Yahoo! property is underway.

 Another paper that I came across, presented last month in Philadelphia and also co-authored by Omid Madani, was this one: